PUL's upcoming exhibition, 'Piranesi on the Page,' reveals the art of the architect's books

-"Piranesi on the Page" tells the story of how Giovanni Battista Piranesi, the foremost printmaker in 18th-century Europe, made the book the center of his artistic production.
-The exhibition is scheduled to open at the Ellen and Leonard Milberg Gallery, located in the Firestone Library lobby, on Sept.
-2, 2020.
+"Piranesi on the Page" will tell the story of how Giovanni Battista Piranesi, the foremost printmaker in 18th-century Europe, made the book the center of his artistic production.
+The exhibition is scheduled to open in the Ellen and Leonard Milberg Gallery, located in the Firestone Library lobby, on Sept.
+1, 2021.

 Celebrating Princeton University’s collection of Piranesi works, the exhibition draws from the Library's Special Collections including Graphic Arts, Numismatic, and Rare Books; the Marquand Library of Art and Archaeology; and the Princeton University Art Museum.
 The exhibition also will feature a number of loans from international collections, including several works that will be on display for the first time.